sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-4(Jenkins,Workflows,SonarQube,Mergify)/jenkins-github-action-mergify.md

 ### Important tips for Jenkins

-- Instead of installing Jenkins in your local machine, which include a lot of configurations and dependencies, you can use Docker Image to run Jenkins.
+- Instead of installing Jenkins on your local machine, which involves numerous configurations and dependencies, consider using a Docker Image to run Jenkins.
-- You can use the following command to run Jenkins in your local machine.
+- Use the following command to run Jenkins on your local machine:

 ```bash
 docker run -p 8080:8080 jenkins/jenkins:lts
 ```

-### Why we need Jenkins Cluster(Or)Jenkins Master-Slave Architecture?
+### Why do we need Jenkins Cluster (Or) Jenkins Master-Slave Architecture?

-- **Jenkins Cluster** is nothing but a group of Jenkins servers.
+- **Jenkins Cluster** is a group of Jenkins master nodes and slave nodes.
-- Let's consider a scenario where we have a Jenkins server and we have 1000 jobs to run.
-- If we run all the jobs in a single Jenkins server, it will take a lot of resources from my master node and it will be difficult to manage.
+- Consider a scenario with a Jenkins server and 1000 jobs to run.
+Running all jobs on a single Jenkins server consumes a lot of resources from the master node and becomes difficult to manage.

 **Example:**

-- Let's say I have one Job and it involves downloading some big files from the internet.
-- If I run it in my master server, it will consume lot of space and it difficult to manage.
-- So, I can run it in a slave server and it will not affect my master server.
+- Handling increased workload or parallel jobs might be challenging for a single machine, leading to slower build times.
+- If the master server fails or becomes unavailable, the entire CI/CD process is disrupted.

 ### Pipeline in Jenkins

-- Instead of running a multiple stages in a multiple jobs, we can run all the stages in a single job using Jenkins Pipeline.
+- Jenkins Pipeline streamlines the execution of multiple stages within a single job, simplifying the overall workflow.
-- **Pre-rquisties** - You need to install the `Pipeline plugin` in your Jenkins server.
+- **Pre-requisites** - You need to install the `Pipeline plugin` in your Jenkins server.
-- Before we installed the `Build pipeline plugin`, we used that plugin to run multiple jobs for multiple stages.
-- But, after installing the `Pipeline plugin`, we can run all the stages in a single job.
+- Before the installation of the Pipeline plugin, the conventional approach involved running multiple jobs to handle distinct stages of a process.
+- With the installation of the Pipeline plugin, the need for managing multiple jobs is eliminated.
+Now, all stages can be seamlessly executed within a single job, optimizing the CI/CD pipeline.

 ### Jenkinsfile

-- In Pipeline, we can write the stages in a file called `Jenkinsfile`.
+- In Pipeline, we can define the stages in a file called `Jenkinsfile`.
-- Syntax of Jenkinsfile is similar to the syntax of Groovy.
-- We can write the stages in a `Jenkinsfile` and we can run all the stages in a single job.
-- It uses Declarative approach.
+- Jenkinsfile uses Groovy language.
+- By encapsulating all stages within the Jenkinsfile, users can execute an entire workflow within a single job.
+This simplifies job management and enhances pipeline efficiency.
 - Example of Jenkinsfile:

 ```groovy